|

 (fig.10B).

-- For this purpose, the most frequent triple matrix character of
+- Initially, the most frequent triple matrix character of

-is inserted into the category (disease) classification masks
+each database column is inserted into the disease

 - Multiple classifications occur at equal positional

-coincidence with more than one of the category classification
+coincidence with more than one of the disease classification

 masks

-They may also occur in the first triple matrix
+They also occur, as just shown, in the first triple matrix

-by temporary removal of single or variable combinations
+by the temporary removal of a single database column or by variable

 process, followed by reclassification.
 It is retained whether their